Robert Allen Phillips

-Robert Phillips (born April 18, 1968) is the George R. Gardiner Professor in Business Ethics and Professor of Strategic Management and Public Policy at the Schulich School of Business; York University.
+Robert Phillips (born April 18, 1968) is the Ruffin Professor of Business Ethics at Darden Graduate School of Business Administration University of Virginia.
+He was previously George R. Gardiner Professor in Business Ethics and Professor of Strategic Management and Public Policy at the Schulich School of Business, York University.
 In 2016–17, he was the Gourlay Visiting Professor of Ethics in Business.
 He has also taught at the University of Richmond, Cheung Kong Graduate School of Business (Shanghai, China), the University of San Diego, the Wharton School at the University of Pennsylvania, and the McDonough School of Business at Georgetown University.